 Minimize Direct Contact With Ticks

 - Avoid wooded and bushy areas with high grass and leaf litter.

 - Maintain a tick-free yard.

 Choose the Right Repellent

-- Use Centers for Disease Control and Prevention (CDC) recommended active ingredients: DEET, picaridin, IR3535, Oil of Lemon Eucalyptus (OLE) or para-menthane-diol (PMD)
+- Use Centers for Disease Control and Prevention (CDC) recommended active ingredients: DEET, picaridin, IR3535, Oil of Lemon Eucalyptus (OLE) or para-menthane-diol (PMD), or 2-undecanone.